How a Pet Food Extrusion Process Works for Making High-quality Kibble

 Step 3: The Die and Knife (Shaping and Cutting)

-At the end of the barrel, the cooked dough is forced through a die.
-The die is a plate with holes that give the kibble its final shape (e.g., round, star, triangle).
-A set of rotating knives then cuts the kibble to the correct size as it exits.
+The dough that has been cooked is pushed through a die at the end of the barrel.
+The die is a plate with holes in it that shapes the kibble into its final shape, which can be a star, triangle, or circle.
+A set of knives that turn cuts the kibble to the right size as it comes out.

 Step 4: Expansion (The “Puffing” Moment)